yuyatinnefeld/prometheus/exam/exam-mock.md

 - What does the term "inhibiting" refer to in the context of Prometheus?
 - Which type of database does Prometheus utilize?
 - What component is responsible for collecting metrics from an instance and exposing them in a format that Prometheus expects?
-- Which component is is suitable for collecting metrics from batch jobs?
+- Which component is suitable for collecting metrics from batch jobs?
 - When is the configuration option 'honor_labels' used?
 - What is the purpose of port 9090/9093/9100/9091 in Prometheus?
 - what are 2 default metric labels?
+- Which of the file systems is recommended/supported by Prometheus?
+- How can you configure a Blackbox Exporter probe to check the successful response of your servers to ping?

-### PromQL (28%)
+### PromQL & Metrics (28%)
 - What is the name of the vector in Prometheus that stores a single sample value for each time series, all of which have synchronized timestamps?
 - Which PromQL function is used to estimate the value of a time series at a future time, t seconds from the current time, based on the range vector v?
 - Between what type of expressions can logical operators be defined?